OData/v3ProtocolDocument/OData Atom Format.markdown

 # 13. Entity Container as a Workspace within a Service Document #

 Atom defines the concept of a Service Document to represent the set of available collections.
-OData uses Service Documents to describe the set of EntitySets available through the service.
+OData uses Service Documents to describe the set of entity sets available through the service.

 ## 13.2.
 The `app:service` element ##